utisz/compound-cities/README.md

 # Compound Cities

 While *compound city* isn't a normative term, it is a fitting description for large cities with multipe well-defined and sometimes semi-autonomous administrative sub-divisions.
-It is often hard to find machine-readable data on the boundaries of these sub-divisions, and rarely are such data ever organized to highlight the logical hierarchy of such divisions.
+It is often hard to find machine-readable data on the boundaries of these sub-divisions, and rarely are such data ever organized to highlight the logical hierarchy of the areas.

 For example